-Pre-trial discovery is when each side asks the other side for information it needs to prove its case at trial.
-For example, the plaintiff might ask for additional medical records, hospital policies and procedures, background information on the defendant doctor, or details about what the doctor was thinking when he provided care.
+Pre-trial discovery is when each side asks the other side for the information it needs to prove its case at trial.
+For example, the plaintiff might ask for additional medical records, hospital policies, and procedures, background information on the defendant doctor, or details about what the doctor was thinking when he provided care.
 On the other hand, the defendants might ask the plaintiff to produce all of his past medical records (to try and show that the plaintiff always had the injury and thus the defendants didn’t cause it).
-Other things the defense might ask for would include details about what the doctor said, or personal documents such as calendars and diaries.
+Other things the defense might ask for would include details about what the doctor said or personal documents such as calendars and diaries.

-There are several different ways lawyers get the information they need for trial.
+There are several different ways lawyers get the information they need for the trial.
 Some of these discovery tools are arcane and apply only in weird cases involving wills or real estate.
 In medical cases, there are three primary ways of getting information: written questions (called interrogatories), requests to produce material, and depositions.

 Types of Pre-Trial Discovery

 - Interrogatories – Written questions sent from the plaintiff’s lawyer to the defendant’s lawyer (and vice versa) such as: “State the name and last known address of every nurse who worked on 12/25/2010.”

 - Requests to Produce – Requests to get relevant documents and materials needed by either side from the other such as producing all of the photographs taken of the plaintiff or his family.

 - Depositions – This is live testimony given under oath before a trial takes place.
 The lawyers on both sides of a lawsuit get to ask the plaintiff, the defendant, and various witnesses any questions they need to with a court reporter present.